kdave/btrfs-progs/Documentation/ch-seeding-device.rst

 * block group profiles *single* and *dup* support the use cases above
 * the label is copied from the seeding device and can be changed by :command:`btrfs filesystem label`
 * each new mount of the seeding device gets a new random UUID
+* :command:`umount /path; mount /dev/writable /path` can be replaced with :command:`mount -o remount,rw /path`
+  but it won't reclaim space of deleted subvolumes until the seeding device is mounted read-write again before making it seeding again

 Chained seeding devices
 ^^^^^^^^^^^^^^^^^^^^^^^